ajaykumar-hackwarts/Mobile-Application-Security/AndroidBasics.md

 ## 10. View Model & Live Data :

-**View Model** : It's a class designed to store and manage UI related data in a life cycle conscious way.
+**View Model** : It's a class designed to store and manage UI related data in a life cycle consicious way.

 Example : If a configuration change is happened like screen rotation our data will be lost without view model.
 With view model it is retained and gives us all the data in the UI.